-Even with COVID restrictions, most places are still willing to accommodate a wedding reception.
 Why not start with an idea of the style, feel or theme you want and go from there?
 To help get your creative juices flowing, here’s a list of some of the most popular reception venues in the area:

 - Maggiano’s Little Italy at Downtown Summerlin

 - The Doyle